Moving to West Linn: 7 Things to Love About the West Linn Life

 West Linn has a booming job market.
 While more than 80% of residents work outside the city, several companies within West Linn employ a large section of the population.

-West Linn Paper Co. is a paper manufacturing and delivery company located on Mill Street in West Linn.
-The company provides innovative solutions for paper production and delivery to its clients throughout the Pacific Northwest and has done so for more than 130 years.
+Willamette Falls Paper Company is a paper manufacturing and delivery company providing innovative solutions for paper production and delivery to its clients throughout the Pacific Northwest and has done so for more than 130 years.

 Another prominent West Linn employer is Zupan's Markets, a family-owned market headquartered in Portland with several locations throughout Oregon.
 Its West Linn location is on Willamette Drive and provides full- and part-time employment for many West Linn residents.